 A new and improved educator handbook details everything you need to know about the competition.
 In addition the handbook contains classroom activities to support student learning, and great project planning resources.
 Additional online and print resources related to the current year’s theme are posted to the web in the Resources section.
 In addition photos and videos of previous years’ projects and presentations are posted in the Gallery and can serve as invaluable guides.

 After you register, you will be contacted by your Regional Coordinator who can answer any questions you may have along the way.
 Some regions offer local trainings and webinars in addition to the National-level ones scheduled.
 You will also be able to enlist the support of a local STEM mentor.

 The best place to start is in your community of parents or by looking to local businesses or universities.
 If you are having trouble finding a mentor your Regional Coordinator can help you find a mentor.

-Some people partner with colleagues to help coach the team—the tech or science teacher can lead the Virtual City Design, the English teacher can oversee the City Description and Presentation, and the art or math teacher can help lead the City Model building.
+Some people partner with colleagues to help coach the team—the tech or science teacher can lead the Virtual City Design, the English teacher can oversee the City Essay and Presentation, and the art or math teacher can help lead the City Model building.

 Yes, a planning meeting with your mentor is critical.
 Ask your mentor: what role would they like to play; how often can they meet with the students; what works best for their schedule; are they available via skype or email?
 Share with your mentor: what support or guidance you and your team need; tell him or her the best way to reach you; give your mentor advice about working with middle school students.
 Don’t stop there, continued communication will help ensure the development of a meaningful partnership.
 Review the Mentor page to more fully understand what we ask of mentors.